White House Weighs DACA's Fate, Leaving Advocates And Immigrants In Limbo

 "My family crossed the border when I was about 10 or 11 years old in Arizona," he said.
 "I crossed with my mom and my siblings."
 Aguilar's father had previously immigrated illegally and was deported roughly four years later.

-Aguilar says that without the DACA policy, he fears he'd be an immediate target for deportation, since he doesn't qualify for family-sponsored immigration or the program for high-skilled foreign workers.
+Aguilar says that without the DACA policy, he fears he would be an immediate target for deportation because he doesn't qualify for family-sponsored immigration or the program for high-skilled foreign workers.

-"I think that's one misconception that often gets told — that I can just apply for citizenship."
-He said.
+"I think that's one misconception that often gets told — that I can just apply for citizenship," he said.
 "There's no line, per se, for me to be able to get behind."

 Aguilar now lives in Virginia and works for an immigrant rights group.